ordina-jworks/ordina-jworks.github.io/_posts/2019-10-25-Kickstarter-Trajectory-2019-Summer-Edition.md

 # Technical trainings

-During the month and a half of trainings, there were a lot of very interesting technical sessions.
+During the six weeks of trainings, there were a lot of very interesting technical sessions.
 The most important ones to us are discussed below.
 Other than those mentioned below, there are a lot of others, such as the course on Git, DevOps, Java,...